thoughtspot/thoughtspot.github.io/_admin/ts-cloud/visual-embed-sdk.md

 You can use the Visual Embed SDK for the following purposes:

--   Embed specific components of the ThoughtSpot application; for example, search, pinboards, and visualizations.
+-   Embed specific components of the ThoughtSpot application; for example, search, Liveboards, and visualizations.

 -   Render full ThoughtSpot experience within the context of your host application.